dev-khedr/guardian/README.md

 ## Configuration

-Copy the config file to your own project by running the following command
+Publish the config file to your own project by running the following command

 ```bash
 php artisan vendor:publish --provider="Raid\Guardian\Providers\GuardianServiceProvider"